Skip to main content

 Dossoffo Ceremony: Regional Pre-Wedding Rituals

-Dossoffodoh-SOH-foh ceremony is a pre-wedding ritual that varies among Senegal’s ethnic groups, involving elder blessings and spiritual preparations 3-7 days before the wedding.
-This tradition, practiced by 40% of rural families and 20% of urban families, prepares couples spiritually for marriage.
+Dossoffo ceremony is a pre-wedding ritual that varies among Senegal’s ethnic groups, involving elder blessings and spiritual preparations several days before the wedding.
+This tradition, practiced by many rural families, prepares couples spiritually for marriage.

 Regional variations: